GagePielsticker/Express-API-Boilerplate/README.md

 ## Security offered
 - Ratelimiting to prevent brute force style attacks and keep load down.
 This is simply an application level ratelimit to prevent bruteforce.
+- 'use strict' enforced to prevent bad practice/coding errors
 - HTTPS Transport layer only to enforce secure communications
 - HelmetJS middleware security for headers which includes these enabled defaultly
 - - ContentSecurityPolicy